 The corporate partner's and the partnership's activities might constitute a unitary business under established standards, disregarding ownership requirements.
-If so, the business income of the unitary business attributable to Indiana is determined by a three-factor apportionment formula.
-The formula consists of the corporate partner's property, payroll, and sales.
-It also includes the corporate partner's share of the partnership's factors for any partnership year ending within or with the corporate partner's income year.
+If so, the business income of the unitary business attributable to Indiana is determined by the single-factor apportionment formula.
+The formula consists of the corporate partner's share of the partnership's sales for any partnership year ending within or with the corporate partner's income year.
 The partner's proportionate shares of all the partnership's (unapportioned) state income taxes and charitable contributions are added back in to determine its AGI.